 From here, the list goes on to include a number of other items.

-And lastly, although we find no mention of added vitamins or minerals on the ingredients list, we’re reassured to find a detailed list of naturally present nutrients on the company’s website.
+And lastly, except for the vitamin E, we find no mention of added vitamins or minerals on the ingredients list, but we’re reassured to find a detailed list of naturally present nutrients on the company’s website.
+4

 That’s because organic ingredients must comply with notably more stringent government standards — standards which significantly restrict the use of any synthetic pesticides, herbicides, insecticides, hormones or antibiotics.

-Free of any plant-based protein boosters, this looks like the profile of a freeze dried raw product containing an abundance amount of meat.
+Even when you consider the mild protein-boosting effect of the alfalfa, this looks like the profile of a raw dog food containing an abundance of meat.

-Primal Freeze-Dried Formula is a meat-based raw-type dog food using a significant amount of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.
+Primal Freeze-Dried Nuggets is a grain-free raw dog food using a generous amount of named meats and organs as its dominant source of animal protein, thus receiving 5 stars.

 For even more raw diet suggestions, be sure to visit the Advisor’s Recommended Raw Dog Foods summary page.

 More Top Picks

 Primal Dog Food